PixarAnimationStudios/OpenSubdiv/documentation/osd_overview.rst

   Osd::BufferDescriptor xyzDesc(0, 3, 7);
   Osd::BufferDescriptor rgbaDesc(3, 4, 7);

-Although the source and the destination buffer don't have to be a same buffer for EvalStencils(), adaptive patch tables are constructed to index the coarse vertices first and immediately followed by the refined vertices.
+Although the source and destination buffers don't need to be the same buffer for EvalStencils(), adaptive patch tables are constructed to first index the coarse vertices and the refined vertices immediately afterward.
 In this case, the BufferDescriptor for the destination should include the offset as the number of coarse vertices to be skipped.